mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 For example, Erik and Kathya are trying to locate a hidden base on an icy moon.
-Erik has Engineer (electronics), and suggests trying to augment their ship’s scanners.
+Erik has Engineer (electronics), and suggests trying to augment their ship's scanners.
 Kathya has the Sensors skill, and stays on the bridge while Erik goes down to the sensor pods with his toolkit.

 Firstly, Erik makes his Engineer (electronics) check.
 He gets an Effect of 5, which gives a +1 DM to the next task in the chain.
-Kathya will make her Sensors check with a +1 DM thanks to Erik’s efforts.
+Kathya will make her Sensors check with a +1 DM thanks to Erik's efforts.

 Chains of linked task checks can be formed.

-To c o n t i n u e t h e p r e v i o u s e x a m p l e , i f M o r n w e r e t h e n t o u s e h i s Science (geology) skill to determine which of the heat traces from Kathya’s sensor readings were the result of natural geological activity, and which were heat exhausts from a hidden base, then Kathya’s Sensors check would be the previous check in the chain leading to his Science (geology) check, and so her Effect would give a DM for his check.
+To c o n t i n u e t h e p r e v i o u s e x a m p l e , i f M o r n w e r e t h e n t o u s e h i s Science (geology) skill to determine which of the heat traces from Kathya's sensor readings were the result of natural geological activity, and which were heat exhausts from a hidden base, then Kathya's Sensors check would be the previous check in the chain leading to his Science (geology) check, and so her Effect would give a DM for his check.